Lehrhaus Judaica > Courses > Hollywood and the Jews: 1930 - 1960

 Walnut Creek, CA 94596

 Riva Gambert served on the staff of the Jewish Federation of the East Bay both as Director of its Israel Center and Senior Director of Community Programs.
-She is Director of the 2016 East Bay International Jewish Film Festival.
+She has been Director of the East Bay International Jewish Film Festival.
 A frequent lecturer on Israel and film-related topics, Riva lived in Rehovot, Israel for several years before moving to California.